 Other ways to apply

-Download the Performing Animals Licence Application Form (pdf 66 kb) and post to: Trading Standards Service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Download the Performing Animals Licence Application Form (pdf 66 kb) and post to: Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 The Licence will be issued subject to compliance with the Licence conditions and payment of the Licence fee.